 Earley also asks all FFA members to consider this year’s theme when they attend the National FFA Convention.

-“Our theme for this convention is ‘I Can.
+“Our theme for [my 2017 convention was] ‘I Can.
 We Will.’
 This convention, make it all about figuring out what ‘I can’ do when I get back,” Earley said.
 “You have potential to create an impact in your community.
 Then, figure out who will say ‘We will’ and bring people together to make that impact even larger.”